-n the first of a new series of talks at The North Wall, George Fenton introduces Nicholas Hytner, Director of the National Theatre from 2003 to 2015.
-Nicholas will speak about his recent book, which candidly illustrates the competing forces at play in a major arts venue.
+On Tuesday 31st October, in the first of the new series of talks at The North Wall, George Fenton introduced Nicholas Hytner, Director of the National Theatre from 2003 to 2015.
+Nicholas spoke about his recent book, which candidly illustrates the competing forces at play in a major arts venue.

 George Fenton, a former pupil and now Governor of St Edward’s School, is a multi-award-winning composer best known for film and television scores such as Gandhi, The Blue Planet and Cry Freedom.
 George and Nicholas have worked together many times, including on such projects as The Madness of King George, Collaborators and The Lady in the Van.

 - Tuesday 23rd January – Henry Marsh, Neurosurgeon and author.

 - Tuesday 20th February – Andrew Graham-Dixon, Art-historian, critic, broadcaster and author.

 - Monday 12th March – Marty Jopson, Inventor, BBC One Show reporter and author.